krobelus/rate-experiments/README.md

 In SAT competitions, solvers are required to give a proof in the DRAT format alongside an unsatisfiability result.
-This proof can be thought of as a trace of the solver's execution, containing information on which clauses (i.e. constraints) are added to and deleted from the solver's formula which acts as knowledge base.
+This proof can be thought of as a trace of the solver's execution, containing information on which clauses (i.e., constraints) are added to and deleted from the solver's formula which acts as knowledge base.
 While deletions are not strictly necessary to produce the unsatisfiability result in either solver or checker, they are essential for doing that efficiently.